 Use the following tweaks to change the background colors for other areas of your site:

-- Main content area and footer - Content background color in Main content
+- Main content area and footer - Content background color under Main content

-- Header - Background color in Site header
+- Header - Background color under Site header

 Album, blog, event, layout, and store pages can display banner images or banner videos above the page content.
 As you scroll, the banner fades away as the page content moves over it.
-Use Height in Banner image to change the height of all banners across your site in computer view.
+Use the Height tweak under Banner image to change the height of all banners across your site in computer view.

-Blog posts, products, and events display their collection item thumbnails as banner images at the top of their individual pages.
+Blog posts, products, and events display their collection item featured images as banner images at the top of their individual pages.

 On mobile, banners have a fixed height and don’t support fade effects.
 Video banners sometimes won't display on mobile, depending on the visitor's connection speed and browser version.
 Set a mobile fallback image to appear when the video banner can't load.